timgrayson85/TFLDataExplorer/README.md

 PM> Install-Package Newtonsoft.Json
 ```

-There are a lot of improvements and fixes required (just see the [Kanban Board](https://github.com/timgrayson85/TFLDataExplorer/projects/1)) so please feel free to contribute!.
+There are a lot of improvements and fixes required (just see the [Kanban Board](https://github.com/timgrayson85/TFLDataExplorer/projects/1)) so please feel free to contribute!